-We are a leading advisor to the pet industry, and our extensive experience spans many areas, including pet parent segmentation and insights, channel and distribution strategy, new concept development, services and cross-channel strategy, growth strategy, and M&A support.
-Our work has covered all major product categories, from pet food and supplies to services to veterinary products, and we have worked throughout the value chain.
+We are a leading advisor to the pet industry, and our extensive experience spans many areas, including pet parent segmentation and insights, channel and distribution strategies, new concept development, services and cross-channel strategies, growth strategy, and M&A support.
+Our work has covered all major product categories, from pet food and supplies to services and veterinary products, and we have worked throughout the value chain.

 Key questions and challenges